 An AF from the VPLMN provides the VPLMN specific URSP information (e.g. DNN and S-NSSAI to be used for an application traffic etc.) (according to clause 6.6 of TS 23.548 [5] and clause 4.15.6.10 of TS 23.502 [3]); this indication can be leveraged by the PCF of the HPLMN to (if authorized by HPLMN) provide dedicated URSP rules applicable to relevant users of the HPLMN when they are roaming in that VPLMN.
 These URSP may have a validity condition corresponding to the VPLMN.
 As part of the location validity condition the AF from VPLMN may provide the list of TA(s) or Cell Id(s) of the VPLMN.

-The H-PCF may, based on local policies, determine whether to always send the URSP rules immediately to the UE or to send these rules only when the UE is served by the corresponding serving PLMN, e.g. waiting to be triggered from a V-PCF of that PLMN in step 3 of clause 4.6.11 of TS 23.502 [3] .
+The H-PCF may, based on local policies, determine whether to always send the URSP rules immediately to the UE or only when the UE is served by the corresponding serving PLMN, e.g. waiting to be triggered from a V-PCF of that PLMN in step 3 of clause 4.16.11 of TS 23.502 [3] that includes the Serving PLMN ID, the H-PCF provides the URSP Rules that are valid in the Serving PLMN.
+The H-PCF subscribes to existing PCRT on “PLMN change” that will be provided to the AMF via V-PCF.
+The H-PCF provides a list of PSIs that are identified by the HPLMN ID, i.e., the HPLMN that generates the URSP Rules, although the location validity condition if included are a list of TAI(s) or Cell Id(s) of the VPLMN.

-Editor's note: It is FFS whether a PLMN validity condition should be included in the URSP rule (e.g. in the RSD) or should the PLMN ID indication at the PSI level be used to identify for which PLMN the rule apply.
+Editor's note: It is FFS whether a PLMN validity condition should be included in the URSP rule (e.g. in the RSD) or should the PLMN ID indication at the PSI level be used to identify for which PLMN the rule apply or whether the H-PCF filters the list of URSP Rules provided to the UE then only provides the URSP Rules that are applicable in the Serving PLMN.

 The PCF of the HPLMN when it sends such URSP update to a UE, needs, as for Rel-17, to ensure that the DNN, S-NSSAI provided in the URSP rules sent to the UE is allowed in UDM subscription even when the UE is roaming in that VPLMN.

-NOTE 1: This solution could also apply in FS_EDGE_Ph2.

-NOTE 2: This solution is applicable only when HPLMN supports dynamic PCC and application guidance for URSP rules determination mechanisms.
+NOTE 1: This solution is applicable only when HPLMN supports dynamic PCC and application guidance for URSP rules determination mechanisms.